Yanmailde/Phrutis_MiniKeys2/README.md

 61,560 coins.
 List of all addresses from coins and other information [**HERE**](https://raw.githubusercontent.com/phrutis/MiniKeys2/main/Others/Fullist.txt)<hr>

-How to switch between mode 1 and mode 2 ?</br>

 Does the program require an internet connection?</br>
 If you use a telegram bot - Yes</br>
 If you just search, you don't need internet.<hr>